loda-lang/loda-programs/programs/README.md

 * [A266073](oeis/A266073.asm): Number of OFF (white) cells in the n-th iteration of the "Rule 3" elementary cellular automaton starting with a single ON (black) cell.
 * [A266074](oeis/A266074.asm): Total number of OFF (white) cells after n iterations of the "Rule 3" elementary cellular automaton starting with a single ON (black) cell.
 * [A266084](oeis/A266084.asm): Expansion of (5 - x - x^2 - x^3 - x^4 + 4*x^5)/( x^6 - x^5 - x + 1).
+* [A266221](oeis/A266221.asm): Total number of ON (black) cells after n iterations of the "Rule 7" elementary cellular automaton starting with a single ON (black) cell.
 * [A266222](oeis/A266222.asm): Number of OFF (white) cells in the n-th iteration of the "Rule 7" elementary cellular automaton starting with a single ON (black) cell.
 * [A266223](oeis/A266223.asm): Total number of OFF (white) cells after n iterations of the "Rule 7" elementary cellular automaton starting with a single ON (black) cell.
+* [A266257](oeis/A266257.asm): Total number of ON (black) cells after n iterations of the "Rule 11" elementary cellular automaton starting with a single ON (black) cell.
 * [A266258](oeis/A266258.asm): Number of OFF (white) cells in the n-th iteration of the "Rule 11" elementary cellular automaton starting with a single ON (black) cell.
 * [A266259](oeis/A266259.asm): Total number of OFF (white) cells after n iterations of the "Rule 11" elementary cellular automaton starting with a single ON (black) cell.
 * [A266285](oeis/A266285.asm): Number of ON (black) cells in the n-th iteration of the "Rule 13" elementary cellular automaton starting with a single ON (black) cell.